Aquafina-water-bottle/jp-mining-note/docs/docs/preface.md

     [JL](https://github.com/rampaa/JL)
     and
     [jidoujisho](https://github.com/lrorpilla/jidoujisho).

+    It is almost guaranteed that one can create JPMN cards with these card exporters.
-    Although it is likely possible to replicate certain parts of the setup with these card exporters, it is almost guaranteed that select features will be missing.
+    However, it is also almost guaranteed that various minor features will likely be missing.

+    In the future, more workarounds will be developed to work with alternative card exporters.

 ## Anki Desktop
 This note supports Anki versions 2.1.50 and above, with